gregoryjscott/jekyll-embed/README.md

 * `_links` is a container of links to other resources
 * `_embedded` is a container for other resources

-**Jekyll::Embed** can use linked resources to make embedded resources.
+**Jekyll::Embed** uses linked resources to create embedded resources.

 For the purposes of this plugin, a Jekyll page and resource can be considered the same thing.